AngeloGaeta1990/Password_generator/README.md

 - **Validation Checks**: The tool performs rigorous validation checks to ensure the correctness of user inputs.
 It verifies that the chosen password length is greater than or equal to the sum of "special characters", numbers, and uppercase letters.

-- **Hashed Password Verification**: The algorithm further bolsters security by converting the generated into a hash code.
+- **Hashed Password Verification**: The algorithm further bolsters security by converting the generated password into a hash code.
 It only transmits the first five characters of this hash code to the PWNED API, which offers a method to verify if a password is compromised.
-This process ensures your passwords remain untainted by known security breaches.
+This process ensures user passwords remain untainted by known security breaches.

 - **Error Handling**: The tool handles contingencies gracefully.
 It will notify the user if the API connection fails or the password is not secure.
 The user has the option to regenerate a new password.